Affiliate links are used in this post

 1) In your soap dispenser, add the castille soap and almond and vitamin e oil.
 [Slowly] add water and essential oils.

 2) Lightly shake (once the lid is on, please!) to make sure everything is mixed well.

 3) I had no problems with separation, but if you do just lightly shake again

 I think homemade hand soap is worth it.
 It's easy to make, good for the environment, and even better on my wallet.
+I've made it so often now, that I just eyeball it!
 What do you think?